healthysustainablecities/global-indicators/documentation/readme.md

 The use of a buffer such as this recognizes that the population who may live on the edge of the identified urban study region can still have access to nearby amenities evaluated, even if located outside the identified urban bounds.
 Access will only be analyzed up to 500 meters network distance for the present set of indicators, however the broader buffer area allows us flexibility for expanding analysis in the future.

 ##### Destinations-
-- RFreshfood Retailers such as Supermarkets (commonly used in built environment analysis as a primary source of fresh food), Markets (which may be a major source of fresh food in some locations of some cities), Bakeries, and other specific locations selling fresh food.
+- Freshfood Retailers such as Supermarkets (commonly used in built environment analysis as a primary source of fresh food), Markets (which may be a major source of fresh food in some locations of some cities), Bakeries, and other specific locations selling fresh food.
 - Convenience stores (where basic and non-essential items may be acquired)
 - Public transport (which might include bus, tram/light rail, train/metro/rail, ferry, etc.)
 - Public open space, including ‘green space’, ‘squares’, or other kind of public area for pedestrians